superchris/codemash-2024/index.md

 # Future things
 - WebAssembly!
-  - Until fairly recently, not super pratical
+  - Until fairly recently, not super practical
   - Things like Extism and WebAssembly Components eliminate significant hurdles
   - Writing event handlers in the language of your choice is now practical